 \subsection{The multivariate case}

-We will now address the simulation of multivariate Archimedean and Extreme value copulae proposed on the \textbf{COPPY} module.
-In the multivariate case, the link between partial derivatives conditioning remains.
-Indeed, let $(U_0, \dots, U_{d-1})$ be a $d$-dimensional random vector with uniform margins and copula $C$, the conditional distribution of $U_k$ given the values of $U_0, \dots, U_{k-1}$ is
+We will now address the generation of multivariate Archimedean and Extreme value copulae proposed in the Clayton package.
+In the multivariate case, the link between partial derivatives and the conditional law remains.
+Indeed, let $(U_0, \dots, U_{d-1})$ be a $d$-dimensional random vector with uniform margins and copula $C$.
+The conditional distribution of $U_k$ given the values of $U_0, \dots, U_{k-1}$ is

-for $k \in \{1,\dots, d-1\}$.
-The conditional simulation algorithm may be written as follows. \begin{enumerate} \item Generate $d$ independent uniform random on $[0,1]$ variates $v_0, \dots, v_{d-1}$. \item Set $u_0 = v_0$. \item For $k = 1, \dots, d-1$, evaluate the inverse of the conditional distribution given by Equation \eqref{eq:cond_dist_mv} at $v_k$, to generate $u_k$. \end{enumerate} Nevertheless, evaluation of the inverse conditional distribution becomes increasingly complicated as the dimension $d$ increases.
-Furthermore, it can be difficult for some models to derive a closed form of Equation \eqref{eq:cond_dist_mv} that makes it impossible to implement it in a general algorithm where only the dimension $d$ is an input.
-For multivariate Archimedean copulae, \cite{10.1214/07-AOS556} give a method to generate a random vector from the $d$-dimensional copula $C$ with generator $\varphi$ (see Section 5.2 of \emph{op. cit.}).
-A stochastic representation for Archimedean copulae generated by a $d$-monotone generator is given by
+for $k \in {1,\dots, d-1}$.
+The conditional simulation algorithm may be written as follows. \begin{enumerate} \item Generate $d$ independent uniform random on $[0,1]$ variates $v_0, \dots, v_{d-1}$. \item Set $u_0 = v_0$. \item For $k = 1, \dots, d-1$, evaluate the inverse of the conditional distribution given by Equation \eqref{eq:cond_dist_mv} at $v_k$, to generate $u_k$. \end{enumerate} Nevertheless, the evaluation of the inverse conditional distribution becomes increasingly complicated as the dimension $d$ increases.
+Furthermore, it can be difficult for some models to derive a closed form of Equation \eqref{eq:cond_dist_mv} that makes it impossible to implement it in a general algorithm with only the dimension $d$ as an input.
+For multivariate Archimedean copulas, \cite{10.1214/07-AOS556} give a method to generate a random vector from the $d$-dimensional copula $C$ with generator $\varphi$ (see Section 5.2 of \cite{10.1214/07-AOS556}).
+A stochastic representation for Archimedean copulas generated by a $d$-monotone generator is given by